A

 1920 -1952 Member Calvary Moravian Church, Winston-Salem, North Carolina

-1952 - Present Charter member, Raleigh Moravian Church, Raleigh, North Carolina
+1952 - Present Charter member, Raleigh Moravian Church, Raleigh, North

 Board of Elders Long Range Planning Committee